El Niño–Southern Oscillation: Monitoring and declaration of conditions

-Effects of ENSO on global climate
+Effects on global climate

-This image shows three examples of internal climate variability measured between 1950 and 2012: the El Niño–Southern oscillation, the Arctic oscillation, and the North Atlantic oscillation.

 In climate change science, ENSO is known as one of the internal climate variability phenomena.
 The other two main ones are Pacific decadal oscillation and Atlantic multidecadal oscillation.

 La Niña impacts the global climate and disrupts normal weather patterns, which can lead to intense storms in some places and droughts in others.
 El Niño events cause short-term (approximately 1 year in length) spikes in global average surface temperature while La Niña events cause short term cooling.
 Therefore, the relative frequency of El Niño compared to La Niña events can affect global temperature trends on decadal timescales.

 Climate change

 Colored bars show how El Niño years (red, regional warming) and La Niña years (blue, regional cooling) relate to overall global warming.
 The El Niño–Southern Oscillation has been linked to variability in longer-term global average temperature increase, with El Niño years usually corresponding to annual global temperature increases.

 2023's June–July–August season was the warmest on record globally by a large margin, as El Niño conditions continued to develop.
 1998—a very strong El Niño year—also experienced a global temperature spike.

-Global average surface temperatures, shown here for each January since 1940, reached a record temperature change of 1.75 °C over pre-industrial levels in January 2025—despite the Earth being in a La Niña (regional cooling) phase.
+Global average surface temperatures, shown here for each January, reached a record temperature change of 1.75 °C over pre-industrial levels on one day in January 2025—despite the Earth being in a La Niña (regional cooling) phase.

 The consequences of ENSO in terms of the temperature anomalies and precipitation and weather extremes around the world are clearly increasing and associated with climate change.
 For example, recent scholarship (since about 2019) has found that climate change is increasing the frequency of extreme El Niño events.
 Previously there was no consensus on whether climate change will have any influence on the strength or duration of El Niño events, as research alternately supported El Niño events becoming stronger and weaker, longer and shorter.

 While much longer observation of ENSO is needed to robustly detect changes, a large ensemble experiment with multiple climate models shows an increase of approximately 10% in eastern Pacific ENSO amplitude between the 1901–1960 and 1961–2020 periods of greenhouse-gas increase.
 Compared to centuries-long runs with pre-industrial GHG concentrations, the ensemble of 1961–2020 results shows twice the likelihood of strong eastern Pacific El Niño events and nine times the likelihood of strong central Pacific La Niña events.

 The IPCC Sixth Assessment Report summarized the state of the art of research in 2021 into the future of ENSO as follows: